-In most cases, the debtor obtains a loan from a commercial bank and secures the loan with a mortgage or lien on the non-exempt assets they want to protect.
-The bank records the security instruments which gives the bank’s security interest priority over judgments against the debtor subsequently obtained by other creditors.
+Equity stripping allows a person to protect property from lawsuits by decreasing the equity in the property.
+To strip equity from property, a person (1) obtains a loan from a commercial bank, (2) secures the loan with a lien on the non-exempt assets they want to protect, and (3) allows the bank to record the security instruments involved in the loan.
+The bank will have a security interest priority over judgments against the debtor subsequently obtained by other creditors.
 In order for these other creditors to attack the encumbered asset, they would first have to pay off the amount of the lender’s secured loan.